DeFre/hangman/README.md

 **This project is a terminal version of the game Hangman in Python.
 I created it as part of my BeCode AI Bootcamp training.**

-*This is very much still a work in progress*

 ## How to play this game
 1. Clone the repo